seiji1997/chatgpt/pyspark/README.md

 In this code:

-We set up the GlueContext and Spark session.<be>
+We set up the GlueContext and Spark session.<br>
-> We read the data from a source (you need to specify your own database and table).
+> We read the data from a source (you need to specify your own database and table).<br>
-> We specify the character columns (X_cat) that you want to encode.
+> We specify the character columns (X_cat) that you want to encode.<br>
-> We apply One-Hot Encoding using the OneHotEncoderTransform from AWS Glue's transforms module.
+> We apply One-Hot Encoding using the OneHotEncoderTransform from AWS Glue's transforms module.<br>
-> We merge the encoded columns back into the original DataFrame using a join operation.
+> We merge the encoded columns back into the original DataFrame using a join operation.<br>
-> Finally, we convert the DynamicFrame to a DataFrame and write it to a destination (e.g., another Amazon S3 location).
+> Finally, we convert the DynamicFrame to a DataFrame and write it to a destination (e.g., another Amazon S3 location).<br>
 > Make sure to replace "your-database" and "your-table" with your actual database and table names.
-This code demonstrates the basic process of performing One-Hot Encoding in an AWS Glue ETL job.
+This code demonstrates the basic process of performing One-Hot Encoding in an AWS Glue ETL job.<br>